ribokit/RiboDraw/tutorial/tutorial.md

 ![1gidA Pymol](images/1gidA_pymol.png)

-### Step 8.
+### Step 9.
 Other color schemes

 What if you have experimental data you want to visualize on your secondary structure?

-For example, papers that discover new conserved ncRNA elements follow a certain visual language to convey sequence conservation: nucleotides may be red or gray to indicate sequence frequnecy, or replaced wholesale by colored circles if deletions are possible.
+For example, papers that discover new conserved ncRNA elements follow a certain visual language to convey sequence conservation: nucleotides may be red or gray to indicate sequence frequency, or replaced wholesale by colored circles if deletions are possible.

 Structural studies that use chemical reagents to support or invalidate a hypothesized secondary structure may wish to visualize relative reactivity to chemical reagents.
 RiboDraw makes both easy.